JorjaKark/FSI-LABS-9/LOGBOOK11.md

 DNS:www.group06B.com
 ```

-This verifies that:
+This confirms that:

-* the SAN extension from the CSR was successfully copied into the final certificate;
+* the SAN extension from the CSR was correctly copied into the final certificate;
-* all required hostnames are valid and recognized by modern browsers.
+* all required hostnames are present and will be accepted by modern browsers.

 ---

 ## Conclusions

-In this task, we successfully:
+By the end of this task, we:

-* configured OpenSSL to allow extension copying from CSRs;
+* prepared the CA configuration to preserve CSR extensions;
 * used our self-created Certificate Authority to sign a server CSR;
-* generated a valid X.509 server certificate (`server.crt`);
+* generated a valid X.509 server certificate (server.crt);
 * verified that the certificate:

-  * was issued by our CA;
+  * was issued by our CA,
-  * contains the correct subject information;
+  * is marked as CA:FALSE,
-  * has **CA:FALSE** in its Basic Constraints;
+  * includes the correct subject information,
-  * includes all required **Subject Alternative Names (SANs)**.
+  * and contains all required Subject Alternative Names (SANs).

-The generated server certificate is now fully functional and ready to be deployed on a web server for TLS authentication.
+At this point, the server certificate is complete and ready to be deployed on a web server to enable HTTPS.

 ---